Complete $\mathcal{L}_{\omega_1,\omega}$-Sentences with Maximal Models in Multiple Cardinalities: The general construction

 Now merge $\theta$ and $\phi$ by identifying $U$ and $A$.
 The merger $\chi=\chi_{\theta,U,\phi,A}$ is a complete sentence which does not have any models of size $\kappa^+$.
 Let $\M$ be a maximal model of $\theta$ with $U^\M$ of size $\kappa$, and $\N$ a model of $\phi$ of type $(\kappa,\lambda)$, for some $\lambda\le\kappa$.
 Then the merger model $(\M,\N)$ is a maximal model of $\chi$ with $|(\M,\N)|=\kappa$ and $|B^{(\M,\N)}|= \lambda$, which proves the result \end{proof}

-A word of caution: In the countable model of $\theta$, the predicate $U$ defines a set of absolute indiscernibles, and the same is true for the countable model of $\phi$ and $B$.
+A word of caution: In the countable model of $\theta$, the predicate $U$ defines a set of absolute indiscernibles in the countable model, and the same is true for the countable model of $\phi$ and $B$.
 So, we started with two models and two sets of absolute indiscernibles.
 In the merger $\chi_{\theta,U,\phi,A}$, the absolute indiscernibles of the host model (model of $\theta$) are used to bound the size of $A$ from the guest model (model of $\phi$).
-Moreover, the predicate $B$ from the guest model defines a set of absolute indiscernibles in the merger model too, and it may be small.
+Moreover, the predicate $B$ from the guest model defines a set of absolute indiscernibles in the merger model too.

+The construction in the next theorem extends by the use of Theorem~\ref{Thm:ManyMaximal} the 50 year old argument that if $\kappa$ is characterized then so is $\kappa^+$ to obtain maximal models in distinct cardinalities.